 I love my morning coffee so much.
 And I really love quality coffee.
 I used to spend a lot on fresh coffee from our bakery downstairs just because it tasted better.
 Freshly ground coffee is my way to go now.
 It beats coffee pods, which in my opinion are also a super waste of money.

-The most important part about a good coffee is the beans.
+The most important part about good coffee is its beans.
 You ideally have to roast, grind and brew them soon after the oxidation process to amplify its aroma.
 I skip the roasting for now.
 I would rather pay a bit more on some quality beans and use my machine to grind them fresh, for just the costs of the beans.
 And that is a money saver.
 I very often carry my own delicious coffee around in a thermos cup.

 46. Buy a reusable water bottle